heaths/azure-sdk-for-rust-proto/README.md

   This prototype uses builders for both client - and, more notably, client options - as well as service method calls.

+  Client builders as prototyped are mutable, but clients created from `build(&self) -> Client` are immutable.
+  Client method builders are also mutable until `send(&self) -> BoxFuture<Result<Response>>` is called.

+  **Pros**

+  * If using builders at all, this is consistently using them for client creation and client method calls.
+  * Can lead callers down the path of success using the [typestate builder pattern] when necessary.
+  * Can validate options beyond type safety since setters are used.
+  * Consistent with some other larger frameworks like `bevy`.

+  **Cons**

+  * Method builders do not support sharing common options across multiple, distinct client method calls.

 * [client_new_method_builder]

   A combination of [client_new_method_params] to construct clients using `new(...)` and [client_builder_method_builder] using a builder for methods to optionally configure per-call settings.

   This is similar to how the [AWS SDK](https://awslabs.github.io/aws-sdk-rust/) is defined.

+  Clients are immutable so long as the client options are cloned or copied.
+  Client method builds are mutable until `send(&self) -> BoxFuture<Result<Response>>` is called.

+  Similar pros and cons to [client_builder_method_builder], but:

+  **Pros**

+  * Consistent with the AWS SDKs, so familiar call patterns may ease migration to Azure.

+  **Cons**

+  * Inconsistent - perhaps even jarring - to use a client "constructor" but builders for client methods.

 [client_builder_method_builder]: sdk/client_builder_method_builder/examples/set_secret_client_builder.rs
 [client_new_method_builder]: sdk/client_new_method_builder/examples/set_secret_method_builder.rs